-Corruption undermines Governments' ability to serve their people by corroding the rule of law, public institutions and trust in leaders.
-Corruption acts as a brake on development, denying millions of people around the world the prosperity, rights, services and employment which they desperately need - and deserve.
+ple by corroding the rule of law, public institutions and trust in As people become increasingly weary of corrupt leaders, they leaders.
+Corruption acts as a brake on development, denying millift countries out of poverty and build fairer, more just societies.

 When corruption prevails, democracy, a prerequisite for development, is threatened.
-Sustainable development is therefore not only an aim in itself, but the most effective antidote to corruption.
+Sustainable development is therefore not As part of this process, people can - and should - inform only an aim in itself, but the most effective antidote to corruption.